 Matthew began as a playwright by adapting Shakespeare's The Merchant of Venice for Theatre Bay Area's Shakespeare Marathon.
 Since then his adaptation of Henrik Ibsen's Ghosts and world premiere original play Salome have been given full productions in the Bay Area.
 He recently completed a new version of Euripides' tragedy The Trojan Women set in Oakland which received its world premiere as part of Heart of Oakland: Oakland School for the Arts Showcase.
 Matthew's site-specific play Walls' Fall - written for performance at the Getty Mansion in San Francisco - received its world premiere there in April 2016 in front of an audience of prominent artists and arts philanthropists.

-His new play The Oresteia (inspired by Aeschylus) will have its world premiere at OSA April 20-30.
+His new play The Oresteia (inspired by Aeschylus) had its world premiere at OSA in 2017.
 It was paired with a symposium he organized (titled Art to Activism to Change) which focused the role of art in pushing for social justice and brought together leading theatre artists and scholars and artists.
 It was this project that won him a grant award from Cal Humanities and the National Endowment for the Humanities for his efforts to bridge the arts and the study of history.
+Most recently he created and premiered a new adaptation of The Threepenny Opera.

 He is also passionate about passing on his training to others and has taught courses in acting, writing, audition technique, arts history, and dialects at schools and theatre companies throughout the region.